exakat/exakat-docs/Reference/Rules/Functions/UselessReferenceArgument.rst

 Useless Referenced Argument
 +++++++++++++++++++++++++++

-  The argument has a reference, but is only used for reading.
+  The argument has a reference, and is only used for reading.

 This is probably a development artefact that was forgotten.
 It is better to remove it.

 This analysis also applies to `foreach() <https://www.php.net/manual/en/control-structures.foreach.php>`_ loops, that declare the blind variable as reference, then use the variable as an object, accessing properties and methods.
 When a variable contains an object, there is no need to declare a reference : it is a reference automatically.

 .. code-block:: php